thisisdavidjones/thisisdavidjones.github.io/content/_index.md

 ---

 {{% section id="home-intro" %}}
-This is the website of David Jones: essays, notes, links and clippings about literature, history, technology, travel, art, economics, and whatever else has caught my attention.
+This is the website of David Jones: essays, notes, links &amp; clippings about literature, history, technology, travel, art, economics, and whatever else has caught my attention.
 Some pieces are new; others are older writing being restored to the site.
 {{% /section %}}

 {{% section id="selected-writing" %}}